joemoose/dungeoneers.d20/docs/combat.md

 ## Subdual

-Rather than inflicting grievous harm, you can attempt to **subdue** an opponent using a mêlée weapon.
+Rather than inflicting grievous harm, you can attempt to **subdue** an opponent using a melee weapon.
 Ranged weapons can’t subdue.
 Declare that you’re trying to subdue and then attack as usual but halve the damage.
 An opponent who would suffer critical damage or death from a subdual attack is instead knocked unconscious.

 ## Morale